tdegeus/cpppath/README.md

 # cpppath

-Simple, header only, file-path module for C++.
+Simple, header only, file-path module for C++ similar to `os` in Python.
+This module is nothing fancy and currently only suitable for Linux and macOS.
+But is might be helpful to accomplish some simple tasks.

 ## Contents